6110-sp25/6110-sp25.github.io/_pages/project/phase_4.md

 In this phase, you will add dataflow optimizations to your compiler.

 {: .announcement }
-> There are two deliverables for this phase, both of which are due at **11:59 PM on Friday, April 18**.
+> There are two deliverables for this phase.
 > 1. A [Project Design Document](#design-document) explaining your implementation of dataflow optimizations.
+This part is due **11:59 PM on Saturday, April 19**.
 > 2. Your Decaf compiler, with at least one dataflow optimization implemented.
+This part is due **11:59 PM on Friday, April 18**.
 >
 > See the [Evaluation section](#evaluation) for details on grading.
 >